ptroja/formal-numerics/README.md

 The GNAT GPL 2013 compiler handles subrange predicates of floating-point types incorrectly.
 Thus, there is no run-time check for `Positive_Float` type and others.
-Thus has been already fixed by AdaCore and such predicates will be added once a new compiler is released.
+This has been already fixed by AdaCore and those predicates will be added once a new compiler is released.